TL;DR

-As an FCA-authorised expert broker that has helped arrange over 800,000 policies, we at WeCovr understand the critical link between personal health and business security.
+As an insurance intermediary broker that has helped arrange over 1,000,000 policies, WeCovr specialists or broker partners understand the critical link between personal health and business security.
 This guide explores the rising threat of health crises to UK enterprises and how tailored private medical insurance offers an indispensable layer of protection.

 The backbone of the UK economy isn't its listed giants; it's the millions of small and medium-sized enterprises (SMEs) driven by the vision and relentless energy of their owners.
 Yet, a silent threat looms over this vital sector.
 Our 2025 analysis, based on the latest ONS and NHS data, reveals a startling vulnerability: a serious health crisis affecting a key business owner is no longer a remote possibility, but a statistical probability that could jeopardise more than one in three UK businesses.